torvalds/linux/Documentation/media/uapi/dvb/intro.rst

 API include files
 =================

-For each of the DVB devices a corresponding include file exists.
-The DVB API include files should be included in application sources with a partial path like:
+For each of the Digital TV devices a corresponding include file exists.
+The Digital TV API include files should be included in application sources with a partial path like: